History of the NMEA®

 In addition to products being recognized for excellence, the Fessenden Award Program was initiated by Sid Konisberg and Bob and Nancy Merriam.
 This award was designed to recognize individuals for their significant contributions to the marine electronic field.
 In 1979, Jack Cain of Lorain Electronics, was awarded the NMEA Fessenden Award for his development of an integrated VHF Radio Communications Network in the Great Lakes.
 The Fessenden Award is not an annual award but one that is given when warranted.

 NMEA® created the only uniform interface standard for digital data exchange between different marine electronic products back in the early eighties.
 Dr. Robert Freeman, an autopilot manufacturer, was responsible for much of the early work on the standards.
 The NMEA® 0183 Interface Standard is widely accepted by manufacturers and through Frank Cassidy's efforts is recognized by maritime agencies worldwide.
 Frank Cassidy was instrumental in having the standard adopted as the basis of an international standard by the International Electrotechnical Commission in Europe.
-The updating and expanding of the protocol and development of future standards is continued today by a committee of NMEA volunteers under the direction of Steve Spitzer, NMEA® Technical Director.
+The updating and expanding of the protocol and development of future standards is continued today by a committee of NMEA volunteers under the direction of Steve Spitzer, NMEA® Director of Standards.

 With the help of Don Derryberry in the early eighties, the Certified Marine Electronic Technician Program was created.
 The purpose of the CMET Program was to assure the consumer that the technician working on his vessel had more than a basic knowledge of electronics in general.
 With this certification, the technician demonstrated a competency and familiarity with marine products.
 The CMET Program continues today as the ever-increasing need for such a program exists.

 Along with these important aspects of NMEA®, the association continues to provide a forum for its members through frequent communications from the national office, regional meetings and its annual conference.